-Your floating pontoon needs only very little care, but that does not mean that you can just forget about it.
+Your floating pontoons needs only very little care, but that does not mean that you can just forget about it.
 Why is this?

 Because regular maintenance guarantees that you can enjoy the pontoon boat for a long time, and it is only a matter of getting started as providing proper care is so easy, anyone can do it.